How to Launch a Loyalty Program (Even If You're a Team of One)

 Step 3: Set Up in Minutes, Not Days

 Modern loyalty platforms are designed for fast launch.
 If you're spending days on setup, you've chosen the wrong tool.
+For service-based businesses like spas and massage therapists, wellness loyalty programmes work best when the reward enhances the experience—a complimentary upgrade or add-on treatment feels more personal than a flat discount.

 The Quick Setup Process